Online Engineering Programs in New York

 State Authorization

 Students are only eligible to enroll in online engineering programs that have been authorized to operate in their home state.
-In general, New York residents enrolled in online programs based in NY will not encounter any problems; however, some online engineering programs in other states may not provide admissions to non-resident students.
+In general, New York residents enrolled in online programs based in NY will be fine; however, some online engineering programs in other states may not provide admissions to non-resident students.
 All online students should carefully examine state policies before applying to any programs.
-Fortunately many programs show this conveniently on their website (e.g., NYU).
-For those which don’t, online students are encouraged to contact program coordinators to ensure eligibility.
+Fortunately, many programs show this conveniently on their website (e.g., NYU).
+For those who don’t, online students are encouraged to contact program coordinators to ensure eligibility.

-Finally, online engineering programs in New York maintain admissions requirements which are similar to their campus-based counterparts.
+Finally, online engineering programs in New York maintain admissions requirements that are similar to their campus-based counterparts.
 Here is a list of common admissions requirements for online engineering schools in New York:

 Online Bachelor’s Degree in Engineering Requirements